rabbitmq/rabbitmq-routing-node-stamp/README.md

 rabbitmq-plugins enable rabbitmq_routing_node_stamp
 ```

-The plugin will then hook into the `basic.publish` process in order to
+The plugin will then hook into the `basic.publish` process in order to inject a header containing the name of the routing node.
-add the current timestamp as seen by the broker.

 ## Limitations ##